schnell18/dotfiles/README.md

 - zsh

 ## Recommended tools
-The following softwares are recommended:
+The following software is recommended:

 - [jq][4]
 - [tmux][5]